Pet Travel Scheme

 Pets imported for commercial purposes and those which cannot be accompanied as above must travel under the Trade and import regime

-Entering or returning from an 'unlisted' country
+Travel from an unlisted country

-A valid rabies serology test
+Rabies serology test

-- Performed at an EU approved laboratory
+- Be performed at an EU approved laboratory

 - A waiting period of three months from the sample date must pass before entry.
 Your pet may re-enter the EU without the three month post-blood test wait providing they vaccinated against rabies and blood sampled whilst still in the EU.
 This must be documented in your pet's EU Passport by your vet.

 - The blood test remains valid for entry providing your pet has remained vaccinated against rabies without any breaks/gaps since the blood sample.
 We must see evidence of all subsequent vaccinations in the form of a vaccination booklet or certificates.
 These must all list your pet's microchip number.